GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 To stream our data from AlloyDB to BigQuery, use Google Datastream.
 It will listen to all changes in source tables (using Change Data Capture) and send them to BigQuery.

-- Create a publication and replication slot on Postgres.
+- Create a [publication and a replication slot](https://docs.cloud.google.com/datastream/docs/configure-alloydb-psql#configure_alloydb_for_replication) on your AlloyDB database.
+You can use AlloyDB Studio, instead of `psql` to enter the SQL commands.
 - Create a source profile for your AlloyDB cluster (use the public IP address).
 - Create a destination profile for BigQuery.
 - Create a stream from AlloyDB to BigQuery.